Hollywood Ending (Agent Carter): Plot

 Whitney Frost absorbs the Zero Matter released from Jason Wilkes, who is rescued by Peggy Carter, as Howard Stark returns and aids in their escape.
-Jack Thompson finds in Vernon Masters's possession a supposedly incriminating file on Carter and a secret Council key.
+Jack Thompson finds in Vernon Masters's possession a supposedly incriminating file on Carter and a secret Council of Nine key.
 Joseph Manfredi becomes concerned with Frost's behavior, and her new obsession with opening another rift, this time with a machine of her own design.
-He meets with Stark—an old friend of his—and the others, and agrees to distract Frost while Carter and Sousa photograph the blueprints for Frost's machine, which Stark and Wilkes build themselves.
+He meets with Stark—an old friend of his—and the others, and agrees to distract Frost while Carter and Daniel Sousa photograph the blueprints for Frost's machine, which Stark and Wilkes build themselves.
 They open a new rift, and Frost is drawn to it.
 They use the gamma cannon to knock the Zero Matter from her, into the other dimension; Frost is left insane from her time controlled by the Zero Matter, and is placed in a mental asylum.
 Thompson gives the secret key to Carter, who is convinced to stay in Los Angeles to be with Sousa.
-Thompson prepares to return to New York, but is shot in his hotel room; the shooter takes the file on Carter.
+Thompson prepares to return to New York City, but is shot in his hotel room; the shooter takes the file on Carter.